 Vapor Point’s Results

 The project results exceeded the clients’ expectations for meeting Ja requirements, H₂S levels as measured by the client’s CEMS were less than 76 ppm throughout the entire deinventory process, and overall flow rates of the system were maintained to allow for completion of the decontamination of the unit on schedule with no delays due to the vapor control system provided by Vapor Point.
-The client was impressed and will employ the Vapor Point technology in 2017 and is considering this a new best practice for H₂S flare gas management.
+The client was highly impressed and adopted this as their best practice for managing H₂S flare gas.